Photodynamic therapy (PDT)

 Photodynamic therapy (PDT) is a cancer treatment.
 You have a drug that makes cells sensitive to light.
 Then the doctor shines a particular type of light on the treatment area.
 The drug and light combination destroys the cancer cells.

 The drug is called a photosensitiser or photosensitising agent.
-There are different types of light sensitive drug and different kinds of light.
+There are different types of light sensitive drugs and different kinds of lights.
 The type of drug and light you have depends on where the cancer is in your body.

 The cancer cells absorb the light sensitive drug.
 The doctor then applies light to the area where the cancer is.
 The light causes the drug to react and produce a type of oxygen that kills the nearby cells.